Reviewed – May, 2026

 Step 3: Installation

-What happens in this step will depend on the ERP deployment option you chose during Step 1.
 If you chose to deploy your new ERP solution as a SaaS instance, you will have no software installation requirements and little to no installation lead time.
-If you chose a private-cloud or hybrid model, there will be a window of days to weeks during which hardware and software will be delivered to your premises, and the software itself, as well as any necessary infrastructure components, will be installed.
+If you chose a private-cloud or hybrid model, there will be a window of days to weeks during which hardware and software will be delivered and installed on your premises.

 Step 4: Data Migration

-Once your chosen Enterprise Resource Planning (ERP) system has been installed, company data must be filtered (to remove any incorrect or redundant data) and then entered and/or moved into the new solution’s database.
-This includes “basic records” like customer, vendor, and item master files; bills of materials; production facilities and routing information; general ledger charts of accounts; and so on.
-Just before Go Live, active transactional data will be converted and/or transactional activity will be moved into the new software.
+Once your chosen ERP solution has been installed, company data must be filtered to remove any incorrect or redundant data.
+This includes basic records like customer, vendor, and item master files, as well as general ledger charts of accounts.
+Just before going live, active transactional data will be converted and moved into the new software.

 Step 5: Training

-Employees you designate as Subject Matter Experts (members of the IT team, the finance team, etc.) should receive specialized training during this part of the ERP implementation process, so they can teach others to use the ERP software and be the “go-to” people for questions after Go Live.
-All other users should be taught how to perform their own roles within the new system, too.
+Employees you designate as subject matter experts should receive specialized training during this part of the ERP implementation process.
+This allows them to teach others and serve as internal resources for questions.
+All other users should be taught how to perform their specific roles within the new system.

 Step 6: Testing and Validation

-This step involves creating and applying a detailed testing plan, which will measure user acceptance and help you determine if the ERP system fits your needs out of the box or if modifications should be made.
-You should also employ your IT resources here, validating whether the new software is working as expected and making sure that all company data (migrated into the system in Step 4) is complete and as accurate as it was in your previous software.
+This step involves creating and applying a detailed testing plan to measure user acceptance.
+You should also employ your IT resources to validate whether the new software is functioning properly.
+They must ensure that all company data migrated in step four is complete and accurate.

 Step 7: Go Live

-When you are ready to roll out the ERP implementation across your company, it’s time to choose which approach best suits your context.
-There are three main options.
+When you are ready to roll out the ERP implementation across your company, choose the approach that best suits your context:

 Step 8: Ongoing Improvements and Feedback

-The ERP implementation process doesn’t end at Go Live.
-From there, as your employees use the software and as your business evolves, you’ll gather user feedback and make ongoing improvements and adjustments to the system.
-This is why it is very important to choose an ERP solution that can scale with you, according to your fluctuating needs.
+The ERP implementation process does not end at the go-live date.
+As your employees use the software, you will gather user feedback and make ongoing adjustments.
+This highlights why it is vital to choose an ERP solution that can scale seamlessly as your organization expands.

 Deciding to upgrade your existing ERP software or to implement a new ERP system is a major undertaking, but it can be successful if you follow best practices.
 Here are some of the most important best practices to keep in mind:

-Develop a project management plan – ERP implementation processes should concentrate on project management as the key to success.
-Project management is all about comparing the progress made against the original plan and thereby updating the plan.
+Develop a project management plan – Project management is the key to success.
+It involves comparing the progress made against the original plan and updating timelines accordingly.

-Be flexible – things don’t always go according to plan, so it’s important to be flexible during the ERP implementation process.
-Be prepared to make changes as needed to ensure that the project stays on track.
+Collaborate and communicate – Things do not always go perfectly according to plan, so be prepared to make changes to ensure the project stays on track.

-Choose an ERP system that is flexible and scalable – this will ensure that the system can meet the needs of your business as it grows and changes.
+Be flexible – This guarantees the system can meet the needs of your business as it grows.

 Monitor the performance of the ERP system after implementation – this will help you to identify any problems and make necessary adjustments.

-• Frustrated employees, whose productivity is hindered by that piecemeal data.
+- Frustrated employees whose productivity is hindered by piecemeal information.

-• Difficult business growth/change due to expensive hardware/software purchases that just continue to stack up over time.
+- Difficult business growth due to expensive hardware and software purchases that stack up over time.

 However, an ERP system can alleviate all of these concerns.
 You can expect: